915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### View final exam results

 ###### Starting situation
-  In the final year of a study programme, each student must take a final exam containg the most important subjects from his Faculty.
-He must be able to view his results from this exam.
+  The final exam session has ended.
+The students in their final year log into their accounts.

 ###### Normal
-1. Students logs into his account.
-2. Students should see his final result in a separate section, which summarizes his progress during the study programme.
+1. The student should see his final result in a separate section, which summarizes his progress during the study programme.
-3. If the grade is not high enough, the student must be notified to retake the exam.
+2. If the grade is not high enough, the student must be notified to retake the exam.

 ###### System state on completion
 1. Students see their result from the final exam.